jbwong05/obs-text-slideshow/README.md

 etc.
 ```
+Custom delimiters can also be specified so other characters can be used as delimiters instead of the new line character.

 #### Multiple text file format
 For the multiple text file option, the text from each text file corresponds to the text for one text source in the slideshow.